Fur Trade in the Ottawa Valley

 We ended up finding out mostly about the French Canadian voyageurs who were active

-in the Minnesota, Wisconsin and Michigan areas long before the emigration of farmers
+in the Minnesota, Wisconsin and Michigan areas long before the emigration of farmers and lumbermen

 from the Ottawa area.